5G Powers the Connections for You to Live, Work and Play

 How is 5G Different than 4G LTE?

 5G is about more than just speed—it’s also about connecting our homes, workplaces, schools, hospitals and transport systems in smarter ways.
-Plus, only 5G can support next-gen applications like virtual reality, augmented reality and more.
+Plus, only it can support next-gen applications like virtual reality, augmented reality and more.

 In addition to amazingly fast data transfers, 5G service advances beyond 4G by offering less latency, more capacity for a greater number of connected devices, less congestion interference and better efficiency.
-But one of 5G’s biggest differentiators is its effect on the connectivity of the Internet of Things (IoT).
+But one of its biggest differentiators is its effect on the connectivity of the Internet of Things (IoT).

 5G powers everyday conveniences in ways that 4G cannot.
 These include: